 Right in the centre of the so called “forbidden city” was a central remand prison of the Soviet Military Counterintelligence Service housed in a former rectory.
 Today the memorial gives you a deep insight of the former conditions.
 Numerous inscriptions on the cell walls impressively reflect the deprivation of rights and isolation of the prisoners.
-The permanent exhibition shows the history of the building and tells you about prisoner’s fates that set you into a goosebumps-mood.
+The permanent exhibition shows the history of the building and tells you about prisoner’s fates, which give you goose bumps.

 On the other side of the New Garden, Glienicke Bridge was the connection to West Berlin.
-The ideal location of the bridge made it the perfect place for secret services to exchange busted spies.
-If you want to get to know more about Potsdam in Cold War years and the Glienicke Bridge, we recommend the film "Bridge of Spies" with Tom Hanks, that tells the story of the first agent exchange that took place here between the Soviet Union and the USA in 1962.
+The ideal location of the bridge made it the perfect place for secret services to exchange arrestedspies.
+If you would like to get to know more about Potsdam in Cold War years and the Glienicke Bridge, we recommend the film "Bridge of Spies" with Tom Hanks, which tells the story of the first agent exchange that took place here between the Soviet Union and the USA in 1962.